-The Kafta is a happy little lamb, beef or chicken meatball, filled with onion, parsley, breadcrumbs and spices.
-These guys are barbequed on skewers or served in a gravy.
+The kafta is a happy little lamb, beef or chicken meatball, filled with onion, parsley, breadcrumbs and spices.
+These guys are barbecued on skewers or served in a gravy.
 Saveur have a lamb recipe to get you started.

 5. Rice Pilaf